JFK/UMass station

 JFK/UMass station is a Massachusetts Bay Transportation Authority (MBTA) intermodal transfer station, located adjacent to the Columbia Point area of Dorchester, Boston, Massachusetts.
 It is served by the rapid transit Red Line; the Fall River/New Bedford Line, Greenbush Line, and Kingston Line of the MBTA Commuter Rail system, and three MBTA bus routes.
 The station is named for the John F. Kennedy Presidential Library and Museum and the University of Massachusetts Boston, both located nearby on Columbia Point.

-JFK/UMass station has four tracks and two island platforms for the Ashmont and Braintree branches of the Red Line, with one track and one side platform for Commuter Rail.
+JFK/UMass station has four tracks and two island platforms for the Ashmont and Braintree branches of the Red Line, with one track and one side platform for the Commuter Rail.
 A waiting room and fare lobby over the Red Line platforms is connected to Columbia Road, Sydney Street, and the busway on the east side of the station by footbridge.
 The station is fully accessible.
 North of the station, the complex Columbia Junction connects the two Red Line branches with the downtown tunnel and Cabot Yard lead tracks.

 The Old Colony Railroad first opened through the area in 1845, with Crescent Avenue serving as a flag stop by 1848.
 A station building opened in 1868 and was rebuilt in 1883.
 The Boston Elevated Railway began construction of Columbia station on the Dorchester Extension of the Cambridge–Dorchester Tunnel in 1925.
 Crescent Avenue station closed in July 1927; Columbia station opened on November 5, with an additional footbridge added in 1929.

 Columbia station was modernized in 1970, though without a platform for South Shore (Braintree Branch) service, which started in 1971.
 UMass Boston moved to Columbia Point in 1974, while the Kennedy Library opened in 1979; the station was renamed JFK/UMass in 1982.
 A 1987–88 renovation added a platform for the Braintree Branch.
 Commuter Rail service on the former Old Colony, last operated in 1959, resumed in 1997.
 However, the platform at JFK/UMass did not open until 2001.